ministryofjustice/hmpps-official-visits-ui/README.md

 `npm run int-test`

-Or run tests with the cypress UI:
+Or run tests with the Playwright UI:

 `npm run int-test-ui`

+Alternatively, `concurrently` can be used to run the service and playwright in a single command with:

+`npx concurrently "npm run start-feature" "npm run int-test-ui"`

 ## Change log